Ernesto Hernández Busto: Biography

 Born in Havana, Hernández Busto began university studies in mathematics in the former Soviet Union and returned to Havana to study Literature at the Pedagogical Institute.

 He was a member of Paideia, an independent research group that in the late 1980s attempted a renewal of the Cuban cultural scene and culminated in becoming a dissident platform.

-In 1992 he emigrated to Mexico, where he published regularly in the magazine Vuelta, directed by Octavio Paz, as well as other Mexican literary reviews.
+In 1992, he emigrated to Mexico, where he published regularly in the magazine Vuelta, directed by Octavio Paz, as well as other Mexican literary reviews.
 On two occasions, 1996 and 1998, he won the translation scholarship from FONCA.

 He also formed part of the editorial board of the journal Poesía y poética, and worked for four years on editing its collection under the sponsorship of the Universidad Iberoamericana.
-The collection introduced to Mexico some key names in contemporary literature such as Andrea Zanzotto, Robert Creeley, Marina Tsvetaeva or João Cabral de Melo Neto, among others.
+The collection introduced to Mexico some key names in contemporary literature, such as Andrea Zanzotto, Robert Creeley, Marina Tsvetaeva or João Cabral de Melo Neto, among others.

-Since 1999 Hernández Busto resides in Barcelona, where he has worked as an editor, translator and journalist while writing literary criticism.
+Since 1999, Hernández Busto has resided in Barcelona, where he has worked as an editor, translator and journalist while writing literary criticism.

 His book Perfiles Derechos was awarded the 2004 Essay Prize III "Casa de América" and selected by a jury consisting of Jorge Edwards, Josefina Aldecoa, José María Castellet, Jose Maria Lassalle and Manuel Martos.

-He also has published Inventario De Saldos.
+He has also published Inventario De Saldos.
 Apuntes Sobre Literatura Cubana (Colibrí, Madrid, 2005).
 Several of his essays have been translated into English, French, and German.

-In 2015 he published La ruta natural (Vaso Roto, Madrid, 2015), an amphibious book, part memoir, part essay, whose subject is the fragment.
+In 2015, he published La ruta natural (Vaso Roto, Madrid, 2015), an amphibious book, part memoir, part essay, whose subject is the fragment.
 His most recent books are poetry books: Muda, Miel y hiel and Jardín de grava.

-In Mexico and Spain he has published many translations from Italian, Russian, French and Portuguese.
+In Mexico and Spain, he has published many translations from Italian, Russian, French and Portuguese.

-His translations of poetry are anthologized in the two volumes of Cuaderno de traducciones (Primavera y Verano).
+His translations of poetry are anthologised in the two volumes of Cuaderno de traducciones (Primavera y Verano).

 He co-edited the anthology El fin de los periódicos (The End Of Newspapers: Crisis And Challenges Of Daily Journalism) with Arcadi Espada (Duomo, Barcelona, 2009).

-Since 2006 to 2016, Hernández Busto published Penúltimos Días, one of the most important websites on Cuban issues, with 87 contributors in 12 countries and over 14 million page views in the last five years.
+From 2006 to 2016, Hernández Busto published Penúltimos Días, one of the most important websites on Cuban issues, with 87 contributors in 12 countries and over 14 million page views in the last five years.

 Hernández Busto has participated in various forums about digital activism including Cyber Dissidents: Global Success and Challenge, organized in 2010 by Freedom House, the Berkman Center-Harvard University, and George W. Bush Institute; Internet at Liberty 2010 (organized by Google and the Central European University), and Personal Democracy Forum Latin America 2010, among others.
-Since 2010 to 2016 he has written the chapter on Cuba for the Freedom House global report on Internet freedom, Freedom on the Net.
+From 2010 to 2016, he wrote the chapter on Cuba for the Freedom House global report on Internet freedom, Freedom on the Net.

 He is a regular contributor to the Spanish newspaper El País, where he writes on policy and technology, and also writes on literary themes for magazines such as Letras Libres.